bootstrap-vue/bootstrap-vue/src/components/table/README.md

 </div>
 ```

-The slot's scope variable (`data` in the above example) will have the following properties:
+The slots can be optionally scoped (`data` in the above example), and will have the following
+properties:

 | Property | Type   | Description                                                   |
 | -------- | ------ | ------------------------------------------------------------- |